Lawyer demands justice for girl raped, impregnated by police sergeant

 James Ogunnaike

-An Ogun State-based lawyer, Abiodun Aboaba, has called on the police authorities to ensure that justice is done for a 17-year-old girl, (name withheld) Blessing Asu, who was allegedly raped and impregnated by a Police Sergeant, Innocent Yakubu.
+An Ogun State-based lawyer, Abiodun Aboaba, has called on the police authorities to ensure that justice is done for a 17-year-old girl, (name withheld), who was allegedly raped and impregnated by a Police Sergeant, Innocent Yakubu.

 Aboaba, in a petition written and addressed to the Lagos State Police Commissioner, called for the dismissal and trial of the suspect.